Close

 Sneak Peek: Stranded by Bracken MacLeod

-Poster Placeholder of amazon- 22 Place holder of bn- 43 Place holder of booksamillion- 86 ibooks2 81 indiebound-1 powells-1
+opens in a new windowPoster Placeholder of amazon- 65 opens in a new windowPlace holder of bn- 21 opens in a new windowPoster Placeholder of booksamillion- 89 opens in a new windowibooks2 85 opens in a new windowindiebound-1 opens in a new windowpowells-1

 Stranded by Bracken MacLeodBadly battered by an apocalyptic storm, the crew of the Arctic Promise find themselves in increasingly dire circumstances as they sail blindly into unfamiliar waters and an ominously thickening fog.
 Without functioning navigation or communication equipment, they are lost and completely alone.
 One by one, the men fall prey to a mysterious illness.
 Deckhand Noah Cabot is the only person unaffected by the strange force plaguing the ship and her crew, which does little to ease their growing distrust of him.